danii-ree/Diving-Deep/README.md

 **Note: The game is far from finished.
-The release date for this project is still undecided**
+The release date for this project is undecided.**